 Since its start-up in the beginning of the 1980s, OREDA has produced comprehensive equipment reliability data to the oil & gas industry.
-The part of the data are also published in handbooks which are updated on a regular basis.
+Part of the data are published in handbooks which are updated on a regular basis.
 The newest version was published in 2015 and can be purchased from our store.

 The figure on the left shows the number of publications referring to OREDA published on ScienceDirect between 2000-2018.
 The figure on the right illustrates the occurrence frequency of words and expressions within the publication keywords.